Home Sales Trends and Predictions

 Final Thoughts

-The housing market entering 2026 reflects a period of adjustment rather than upheaval.
-High mortgage rates, elevated home prices, and limited inventory levels continue to shape buyer and seller behavior.
-While conditions may gradually become more balanced, the market remains competitive and complex.
-Staying informed, realistic, and adaptable will be essential for anyone looking to successfully navigate today’s housing landscape.
+The housing market entering 2026 reflects a period of transition rather than instability.
+High mortgage rates, elevated home prices, and limited inventory levels continue to shape the landscape, creating both challenges and opportunities for buyers and sellers alike.
+While conditions may gradually become more balanced over time, the market remains competitive and requires careful planning.